Cost-Saving Strategies for Kubernetes: Managing Automated Shutdown and Startup in Non-Production Environments

 First, we will need a

-:apiVersion: rbac.authorization.k8s.io/v1 kind: ClusterRole metadata: name: cluster-manager-role rules: - apiGroups: ["apps"] resources: ["deployments", "deployments/scale"] verbs: ["get", "list", "update", "patch"] --- apiVersion: rbac.authorization.k8s.io/v1 kind: ClusterRoleBinding metadata: name: cluster-manager-binding roleRef: apiGroup: rbac.authorization.k8s.io kind: ClusterRole name: cluster-manager-role subjects: - kind: ServiceAccount name: cluster-manager namespace: kube-system --- apiVersion: v1 kind: ServiceAccount metadata: name: cluster-manager namespace: kube-system
+ServiceAccountthat will have the necessary permissions defined in aClusterRoleand we will attach it with aClusterRoleBinding.
+ThisServiceAccountwill be used for ourCronJobs:apiVersion: rbac.authorization.k8s.io/v1 kind: ClusterRole metadata: name: cluster-manager-role rules: - apiGroups: ["apps"] resources: ["deployments", "deployments/scale"] verbs: ["get", "list", "update", "patch"] --- apiVersion: rbac.authorization.k8s.io/v1 kind: ClusterRoleBinding metadata: name: cluster-manager-binding roleRef: apiGroup: rbac.authorization.k8s.io kind: ClusterRole name: cluster-manager-role subjects: - kind: ServiceAccount name: cluster-manager namespace: kube-system --- apiVersion: v1 kind: ServiceAccount metadata: name: cluster-manager namespace: kube-systemShutdown Behavior

 For this, we will use a

-.
-This is to ensure our downgrade is cleaner, gradual, and allows our Cluster AutoScaler to detect that there is no longer a load on the cluster and remove unused nodes.apiVersion: batch/v1 kind: CronJob metadata: name: shutdown-manager namespace: kube-system spec: schedule: "0 01 * * *" # Everyday 8 PM successfulJobsHistoryLimit: 1 failedJobsHistoryLimit: 1 jobTemplate: spec: template: spec: serviceAccountName: cluster-manager containers: - name: shutdown-manager image: fluxcd/flux-cli:v2.1.2 command: ["/bin/sh", "-c"] args: - | echo "Start: $(date) - Environment: $environment" for i in namespace1 namespace2 namespace3 do kubectl scale deployment -n $i --all --replicas=0 done env: - name: TZ value: America/Lima - name: environment value: dev restartPolicy: OnFailure
+CronJobthat allows us to schedule the time to scale down the load of deployments and consequently the nodes.
+In the specification of theJobas an entrypoint, we define a command that allows us to scale all deployments from N namespaces we specify to 0--replicas=0.
+This is to ensure our downgrade is cleaner, gradual, and allows our Cluster AutoScaler to detect that there is no longer a load on the cluster and remove unused nodes.apiVersion: batch/v1 kind: CronJob metadata: name: shutdown-manager namespace: kube-system spec: schedule: "0 01 * * *" # Everyday 8 PM successfulJobsHistoryLimit: 1 failedJobsHistoryLimit: 1 jobTemplate: spec: template: spec: serviceAccountName: cluster-manager containers: - name: shutdown-manager image: fluxcd/flux-cli:v2.1.2 command: ["/bin/sh", "-c"] args: - | echo "Start: $(date) - Environment: $environment" for i in namespace1 namespace2 namespace3 do kubectl scale deployment -n $i --all --replicas=0 done env: - name: TZ value: America/Lima - name: environment value: dev restartPolicy: OnFailureStartup Behavior

 For this, we will use a

-.
+CronJobthat allows us to schedule the time to increase the load of deployments and therefore the nodes.
+In theJobspecification as an entrypoint, we define a command that allows us to scale all deployments from N namespaces we define to 1--replicas=1.
 This is to ensure our startup is cleaner, more gradual, and allows our Cluster AutoScaler to detect that there is load on the cluster and create new nodes.If some deployments need more than one replica, it's best to have a HorizontalPodAutoScaling associated with them, so that they can increase the replicas when needed.

-apiVersion: batch/v1 kind: CronJob metadata: name: startup-manager namespace: kube-system spec: schedule: "0 13 * * 1-5" # Monday to Friday - 8 AM successfulJobsHistoryLimit: 1 failedJobsHistoryLimit: 1 jobTemplate: spec: template: spec: serviceAccountName: cluster-manager containers: - name: startup-manager image: fluxcd/flux-cli:v2.1.2 command: ["/bin/sh", "-c"] args: - | echo "Start: $(date) - Environment: $environment" for i in namespace1 namespace2 namespace3 do kubectl scale deployment -n $i --all --replicas=1 done env: - name: TZ value: America/Lima - name: environment value: dev restartPolicy: OnFailure
+apiVersion: batch/v1 kind: CronJob metadata: name: startup-manager namespace: kube-system spec: schedule: "0 13 * * 1-5" # Monday to Friday - 8 AM successfulJobsHistoryLimit: 1 failedJobsHistoryLimit: 1 jobTemplate: spec: template: spec: serviceAccountName: cluster-manager containers: - name: startup-manager image: fluxcd/flux-cli:v2.1.2 command: ["/bin/sh", "-c"] args: - | echo "Start: $(date) - Environment: $environment" for i in namespace1 namespace2 namespace3 do kubectl scale deployment -n $i --all --replicas=1 done env: - name: TZ value: America/Lima - name: environment value: dev restartPolicy: OnFailureConclusion

 In conclusion, implementing automated shutdown and startup procedures in Kubernetes non-production environments is a highly effective cost-saving strategy.
 By utilizing

-to manage the scaling of deployments outside of work hours, organizations can significantly reduce their operational costs without impacting daily productivity.
+CronJobsto manage the scaling of deployments outside of work hours, organizations can significantly reduce their operational costs without impacting daily productivity.
 This approach not only optimizes resource usage but also contributes to a more sustainable operation by reducing unnecessary computational waste.
 Implementing such measures can lead to substantial financial savings, making it an attractive option for businesses looking to maximize their cloud infrastructure efficiency.